supersurfer92/SwarmUI/README.md

 The original SwarmUI project (https://github.com/ShapeLab/SwarmUI) is a joint work between the Shape Lab at Stanford University (USA) and the Aviz team at Inria (France).
 It was partially funded by the Région Ile de France, DIM ISC-PIF.
 We would also like to thank Alexa Siu, Shenli Yuan, Ernesto Ramirez and Pham Minh Hieu for investing so much time and efforts in making this work possible.

-BadukBot and GoSwarm is a hobby project created by Caleb Cover and Nick Heynbased on SwarmUI.
+BadukBot and GoSwarm is a hobby project created by Caleb Cover and Nick Heyn based on SwarmUI.

-The original licenses are retained where applicable and the licenses used for new hardware developed will use a license that follows the Opens Source Hardware Association definition of Open Source Hardware (https://www.oshwa.org/definition/)
+The original licenses are retained where applicable and the licenses used for new hardware developed will use a license that follows the Opens Source Hardware Association definition of Open Source Hardware (https://www.oshwa.org/definition/.)
+(Caleb works for OSHWA.)

 <p align="center">
 <img src="Images/logos.png" alt="logos" width="700">